atom-archive/xray/memo_js/README.md

 # Memo JS

-This library enables real-time collaborative coding by providing a conflict-free replicated state machine that models the state of a Git working tree.
+Memo allows multiple remote collaborators to share the state of a single Git working copy.
 The core of the library is written in Rust for efficiency and reusability in other contexts.
 This library exposes the capabilities of the Rust core via WebAssembly and wraps them in an idiomatic JavaScript API.

 ## Initialization